AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 <!--
-	title: "Build A Bot (DiscordJS) - A scalebale setup with command modules"
+	title: "Build A Bot (DiscordJS) - A scalable setup with command modules"
 	description: "Today we will clean up our central index.js file, make it more readable and scaleable and move all our existing commands (and a new one) to a separate folder for import."
 	author: "Konrad Abe (AllBitsEqual)"
 	published_at: 2021-01-25 08:00:00